 Professor Philip Peyton, Department of Critical Care, University of Melbourne

 Professor Kate Leslie, Department of Critical Care, University of Melbourne

 Professor David Story, Department of Critical Care, University of Melbourne

 Professor Matthew Chan, The Chinese University of Hong Kong

 Professor Stephan Schug, University of Western Australia

-Associate Professor Lisbeth Evered, Centre for Integrated Critical Care, University of Melbourne
+Associate Professor Lisbeth Evered, Department of Critical Care, University of Melbourne

 NHMRC Project Grant 2017-2022 $4,823,395

 Schug SA, Peyton P. Does perioperative ketamine have a role in the prevention of chronic postsurgical pain: the ROCKet trial.
 Br J Pain.
 2017 Nov;11(4):166-168. doi: 10.1177/2049463717736076.

 Peyton PJ, Wu C, Jacobson T, Hogg M, Zia F, Leslie K. The effect of a perioperative ketamine infusion on the incidence of chronic postsurgical pain-a pilot study.
 Anaesth Intensive Care.
 2017 Jul;45(4):459-465.